 The Queens Chapter of Jack and Jill of America, Inc. will award up to $1,000.00 in scholarship money to three (3) eligible high school graduates who meet the following eligibility requirements.

 - Currently enrolled high school senior of African and/or Caribbean descent

 - Cumulative GPA of 3.0 or higher on a 4.0 scale

-- Submit the application and materials by requested date.
+- Submit application and all materials by the deadline.

 - High School Transcript - An unofficial transcript is acceptable for submission with your application, however an official transcript will be required if you are selected for an interview.

 ***Any missing items will result in an incomplete application and will not be considered.***

 - March 2, 2020: Application and required documents must be received by 11:59 p.m.
 EST